cysouw/diathesis/text/c02_structure.md

 b.
 Der Kuchen wird gebacken (von dem Lehrling).
 :::

 Diatheses without involvement of the nominative subject are more flexible, in that both isolated and chained diatheses are common.
-A typical example of a chained diathesis is a full applicative induces by the preverb *be-* [@next].
+A typical example of a chained diathesis is a full applicative induced by the preverb *be-* [@next].
 In this example, a prepositional phrase *für ihre Freundin* 'for her friend' is remapped to an accusative ~~[ADJ › OBJ]~~ while the erstwhile accusative *Essen* 'food' is turned into a prepositional phrase ~~[OBJ › ADJ]~~.

 ::: ex
 ~~[ADJ › OBJ › ADJ]~~